Milky Way photography

 White Balance:

 Shoot your night photography raw so you can easily edit your images and have more information to work with than if you shot JPEG.
 You can change your white balance settings in live view mode and see which looks best for each shot.
-You can shoot in the shade or cloud as a standard-setting and adjust things later.
-Add in color in your milky way to match the subject while editing the image then if you would like to.
+You can shoot in the shade or cloud as a standard setting and adjust things later.
+Add color in your Milky Way to match the subject while editing the image, then, if you would like to.

 Those are all essential starting points for doing your Milky Way shots.
 You will want to find some exciting foregrounds to make your image dynamic.
-Doing routine old Milky Way shots will not win you any awards.
+Doing routine old Milky Way shots without foreground or subject matter will not win you any awards.